 University Experience (UNIV) educators are current members of the NIU faculty or staff.
 In addition to completing an application, all applicants must attend all educator development trainings, workshops and conferences to be considered to be a UNIV Educator.

-Faculty and staff mentors meet with new students in a semi-formal setting outside of the classroom.
-As a mentor you will assist first-year students transition into a college setting and help them to find answers to their academic and personal questions.
-All mentors must also attend at least one Success Series event (or other approved event).
+Faculty and staff mentors meet with new students in a semi-formal setting outside the classroom.
+As a mentor, you will help first-year students transition into a college setting and assist them with academic and personal questions.

 Build a professional relationship with students so that they feel that there is someone on campus who cares about their success.